Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 Other contributing factors are whether school is in session and if it’s California’s tourist season.
 In order for Mondays through Wednesdays to truly be bad, there needs to be an ample pool of people to visit the parks during those times.
 If school is back in session for Southern California districts and out of state tourists are less likely to visit, there might not be much of a difference between weekends and weekdays.

 A good illustrative example is late January through mid-February, after MLK Weekend but before Presidents’ Day.
 School is in session during the week for Los Angeles and Orange County and it’s the least popular time of the year for tourists to visit Southern California.
 During this stretch, there’s far less demand for weekdays and there are fewer weekend blockouts.
 Consequently, there’s minimal difference between weekdays and weekends.
-In fact, weekends might be busier.
+In fact, weekends are often busier, especially with ticket deals that aren’t blocked out on weekends.

 Conversely, if many schools throughout California, the West, or the entire country are out of session, there are more than enough tourists to create a meaningful difference between weekdays and weekends.
 These are also the times of the year when Mondays through Wednesday are the absolute worst days to visit–tourists often arrive over the weekend and make their park days Mondays through Wednesdays.